toddaustin07/edge_envisalink/README.md

 The typical audiance has an existing solution using the 'Alarmserver' package.
 Alarmserver is a Python-based program that runs on a LAN-connected computer (often a Raspberry Pi) and connects to an Envisalink module to pass messages back and forth to SmartThings.
 However Alarmserver is based on the legacy DTH / SmartApp / graph callback implementation which will be sunset by SmartThings.
 This driver provides a migration path for those Alarmserver users and offers a number of additional benefits as outlined below.

-Note: SmartThings Edge is still in Beta as of September 2021.

 ### Benefits
 - Eliminates dependency on Groovy DTHs, which is being sunset
 - No SmartApp is required